stormlrd/cloudshell-init/README.md

 A: Did you change region?
 Each region will make Cloudshell have a new persistent storage for ~/ so you need to run the cloudshell_command.txt command in each region you want to use cloudshell.
 Painful I know, which is why you should look into the centralised approach instead.

+Q: Do I need to create this bucket per region in the same account?

+A: No.

+Q: Should I create a bucket per account?

+A: This solution will over write the  local files. it is not built for multi-account deployments.
+The idea is that one cloudshell should be able to be used to manage all your accounts and all regions anyway so look into the federated identity stuff I put into the init.sh and the world will become your oyster...